EricFrederic/Walmart-Weekly-Sales-Regression/README.md

 Models are evaluated using Adjusted R², RMSE, and MAE, with careful distinction between explanatory fit and predictive accuracy.

-Final Model Summary
+**Final Model Summary**

 The final specification uses a log-linear regression with weekly sales transformed to their natural logarithm.
 This model achieves an Adjusted R² of approximately 0.71, substantially improving fit and stabilizing variance across stores with widely differing revenue levels.

 Key findings include:

-Store size is the strongest predictor of weekly sales
++ Store size is the strongest predictor of weekly sales

-Holiday weeks increase sales by roughly 6–7%
++ Holiday weeks increase sales by roughly 6–7%

-CPI has a statistically significant negative relationship with sales
++ CPI has a statistically significant negative relationship with sales

-Temperature and unemployment have modest, intuitive effects
+T+ emperature and unemployment have modest, intuitive effects

-Fuel prices do not meaningfully impact sales once other factors are controlled for
++ Fuel prices do not meaningfully impact sales once other factors are controlled for

-This model provides a strong balance of interpretability, robustness, and practical relevance.
++ This model provides a strong balance of interpretability, robustness, and practical relevance.

-Predictive Performance
+**Predictive Performance**

 Using a 75/25 train-test split, the final predictive model achieves: